-Most smokers have a love hate relationship with their habit: it’s occasionally enjoyable, it can sometimes be social, and it gives them a break from the routine.
+Most smokers have a love-hate relationship with their smoking habit: it is occasionally enjoyable, it can sometimes be social, and it often gives them a break from the routine.

-However, in this day and age smoking is less and less socially acceptable.
-And of course there are the health risks: it increases the risk of cancer, heart disease, stroke, gum disease, and more.
-When you factor in the costs, smoking is more enemy than friend.
+However, in this day and age smoking has become socially less acceptable.
+And of course, there are the health risks: it increases the risk of cancer, heart disease, stroke, gum disease, and more.
+When you factor in the costs, smoking is more of an enemy than a friend!

-As an ex-smoker myself (yes, I used hypnotherapy to quit!)
-I understand the habit very well.
-Over the years I’ve helped many smokers in Manchester quit.
+As an ex-smoker myself, I understand the smoking habit very well.
+Over the years I’ve helped many smokers in Manchester to quit.
 Read on to find out how I can help you too.

 Why do you smoke?

 Sometimes, smoking is a simple bad habit; an unwillingness to go through the detox phase (the 4 – 5 days of cravings associated with stopping smoking), and – perhaps – a fear of life without cigarettes.

 In such cases, people smoke mainly because they are used to doing so at certain times or in certain places: the first cigarette of the day; ‘fag breaks’; the lunchtime routine; evenings, weekends, and after meals … And of course, when drinking with friends.

 Where smoking is simply a bad habit that has outlived its usefulness, it can be easy to break.
 Remove the various associations, steel yourself for the detox period, and recognise a simple truth: a life without cigarettes is far easier than a life with them.

 However, sometimes stopping smoking can be more challenging, and this is when we need professional help.